Solved: Apple Photos Search/Indexing Not Working (iPad/iPhone)

 I first experienced these issues after updating to iOS and iPadOS 18.1.0.
 Everything had been working perfectly for years until the update, and suddenly, my photo library wasn’t indexed.
 The same thing happened again with the 18.1.1 update.

 This isn’t entirely surprising, considering Apple is overhauling how search works in Apple Photos in iOS and iPadOS 18.
 A much ballyhooed feature that Apple is rolling out with iOS/iPadOS 18 is “Apple Intelligence,” which will eventually enable natural-language search prompts like, “green cars in snow in December 2013.”
-This is a major improvement over the old system, where you had to search with discrete, successive keywords followed by a [return] key after each one, like Dec 2013 car snow.
+This is a major improvement over the old system, where users had to select tags that appeared while they typed keywords to refine results step by step—for instance, dec 2013 car snow.
 (The old system also couldn’t search by colors.)

-Unfortunately, these updates to enable Apple Intelligence’s magic seem to require complete re-indexing of the Apple Photos library.
+Unfortunately, the updates that enable Apple Intelligence’s magic seem to require complete re-indexing of the Apple Photos library.

 What Is Indexing?

 Indexing is the process by which Apple Photos scans your library to identify people, places, objects, text, and more.
 This allows you to search your library quickly and effectively.
-Without proper indexing, search features may not work as expected—or at all.
+The actual indexing process (including face recognition, text recognition, and object detection) is done locally on the device, utilizing the Neural Engine on Apple’s chips for privacy and efficiency.
+Without indexing, search may not work as expected, or even at all.

-The bad news is that there’s no instant fix for this.
+The bad news is that there’s no instant fix for search issues.
 Indexing can take hours, depending on the size of your library and your internet speed.
-If you need to find a photo at the very instant you’ve noticed indexing issues, you’re going to have to use your fingers and eyes to sift through the library the old-fashioned way.
+If you need to find a photo at the very instant you’ve noticed indexing issues, you’re going to have to use your eyes and fingers to sift through the library the old-fashioned way.

 The good news?
 Your device isn’t broken, and you don’t need to resort to drastic measures like a factory reset or visiting the Apple Store.
 Patience and following the procedure below are all you need.